fr0xk/Scripts/Markdown/trading_chaos.md

 - Trading plan: How to create a personalized plan for your goals
 - Trading performance: How to track your results and improve your skills

-However, not all sources of trading education are reliable or useful.
+Keep in mind, not all sources of trading education are reliable or useful.
 Some of the pitfalls to avoid are:

 - Scams: Beware of platforms or individuals that promise unrealistic returns or guaranteed profits from trading.
 They may charge exorbitant fees or sell useless products or services.
 - Hype: Beware of platforms or individuals that use sensationalist language or exaggerated claims to attract attention or followers.
 They may lack credibility or expertise.
 - Bias: Beware of platforms or individuals that have a vested interest or agenda in promoting certain stocks or strategies.
 They may have conflicts of interest or ulterior motives.

-Therefore, it is important to do your own research and due diligence before trusting any source of trading education.
+Therefore, always do your own research and due diligence before trusting any source of trading education.
 Look for platforms or individuals that have:

 - Transparency: They disclose their credentials, track record, and performance.
 - Credibility: They provide evidence, data, and references to support their claims.